nullrocket/gitbook/account/asd.md

 #### Print Yourself a Reminder

 If you choose to, you can print out all three of your login credentials once you've entered your account.
 Store your printed login information in a VERY safe place, like a lock box.
 If you forget your Password, then we can reset that for you as long as you've provided an email.
 However, we can NOT recover or reset your Packing Key - **do not forget your Packing Key.**

-### How to choose a password?

-When choosing your Password, remember: long is strong.
-This is easy if you use a complete sentence.
-Here are some examples:

-* Hi Howdy Ho
-* i want my mtv
-* my cat has stripes

-Really, it's that easy!

-You can change your Password whenever you'd like by going to Account &gt; Change Password from within your Passpack account.
-If you forget your Password, it con only be reset if you have set up an email for your account.

-#### Minimum Requirements

-Your _Password_ must be at least 6 characters long and is also case sensitive.
-You can use punctuation, numbers, foreign characters or even spaces.
-You can also watch the quality rating as you type to see how successful you are, we suggest a quality rating of at least 64 \(optional\).

-### How to choose a user ID?

-Like any other online account, this is what Passpack will know you by.
-Some other websites call it ausername, screenname, or even nickname -- these are all different words that mean the same thing.
-Passpack calls it a _User ID_.

-Some people like to use their name.
-You can use capital letters and spaces if you wish, so your User IDcould be "jacksmith" or "Jack Smith".
-This is your choice, just remember that Passpack considers these two totally different things.

-You can change your User ID whenever you'd like by going to Account &gt; Change User ID from within your Passpack account.
-If you forget your User ID, it con only be recovered if you have set up an email for your account.

-#### Minimum Requirements

-Your _User ID_ must be at least 3 characters longs and it is case sensitive.
-It is ok to use accented letters, or a letters from a different alphabet.

 ## Third Party Credentials